 Any failure, defect, or visible leakage which is detected during the pressure testing of the pipeline or during the defects liability period shall be made good by the Contractor at the Contractor's expense.
 This constitutes a hold point.

 Unless directed by the Superintendent, the maximum test length shall be 1000m.
-The hydrostatic pressure testing shall be conducted in accordance with Section 6 and Appendix M of AS/NZS2566.2.

 (2) Connection to existing pipes